mateya86/AkdenizCranioReg/README.md

 AkdenizCranioReg is an interactive Python application that performs **landmark-based rigid registration** of cranial surface meshes (STL format) to standardized anatomical reference planes.

-It supports reproducible measurement of the lateral projection of brain structures, surgical targets, and anatomical landmarks in neurosurgical planning and research.
+It supports reproducible three-dimensional coordinate measurement (X, Y, Z) of brain structures, surgical targets, and anatomical landmarks in neurosurgical planning and research.

 ---